 The entities in the TNC architecture are the Access Requestor (AR), the Policy Decision Point (PDP), and the Policy Enforcement Point (PEP).
 The AR requests access to a protected network.
-The PDP compares the AR's credentials to certain network access policies and thereby decides whether network access should be granted.
-The PDP then communicates its decision to the PEP, which actually grants or denies access.
+The PDP compares the AR's credentials (e.g. user certificates, password, etc) and information about its security posture against certain network access policies, and then decides whether network access should be granted to the AR.
+The PDP then communicates its decision to the PEP, which actually grants or denies access (ie. enforces access control).